 This section provides general guidance that is applicable for all students.
 For more specific information regarding your particular cohort, please see the undergraduate or postgraduate student pages.
-Assessment information can be found in the assessment section.

 The University and Colleges of Cambridge are preparing to welcome students – undergraduate and postgraduate – to Cambridge for the academic year 2020/21.
 We remain committed to excellence in education, learning and research.